Docs: first verdict in under a minute

 What it does and does not tell you

 ChronoVerify is provenance-first, not a deepfake classifier.
 A clean verdict confirms that provenance is intact, not that the scene in the photo is true, and pixel-forensic signals degrade on recompressed or stripped copies.
 The integrity layer (hash and signature) is cryptographic and reproducible; the verdict layer is probabilistic and labeled as such.
-The method page covers each layer's failure modes honestly.
+The method page documents each layer's failure modes.

 Run the first curl above, or try the verifier in your browser first.